-William Allen Martin graduated from Southern Methodist University in 1970, in 1971 he received his Masters of Arts from Texas Christian University, and in 1976 his Doctorate from The University of Texas at Austin.
-He taught throughout graduate school and worked for Arkansas State University from 1975 to 1977.
-In 1977 Martin began working at Texas Eastern University, what would become The University of Texas at Tyler, as an Assistant Professor of Sociology.
+William Allen Martin went to Southern Methodist University on the Max Clark Academic Scholarship and graduated from Southern Methodist University in 1970.
+After graduating in 1970, he went to Texas Christian University on the sociology department's fellowship, then in fall 1971, he began his doctoral work at UT Austin.
+Here he taught sociology but mainly worked as a research assistant and then research associate.
+He then worked for Arkansas State University from 1975 to 1977.
+In 1977, Martin began working at Texas Eastern University, what would become The University of Texas at Tyler, as an Assistant Professor of Sociology.
 He was the discipline coordinator for sociology (1978-2009), geography, and social work, and developed and gained approval for all the courses in geography and social works, as well as most of the sociology courses.
-Martin founded the Master of Science in Public Planning and Administration in 1981, and directed it until it became the Master of Public Administration in the mid-1990s.
+Martin founded the Master of Science in Public Planning and Administration in 1981 and directed it until it became the Master of Public Administration in the mid-1990s.
 He headed the geography program, teaching World Regional Geography for 12 years and North American Geography for six years.
 He also created the Office of Sponsored Projects and ran that from 1984-1987.
 Martin taught at UT Tyler until his retirement in 2011 and was named Professor Emeritus of Sociology.
 During his time at UT Tyler Martin was active several professional organizations: The Texas Association of College Teachers, The American Association of University Professors, the UT Tyler Faculty Senate, the University of Texas System Faculty Advisory Council, the American Sociological Association, the Population Association of America, and the Southwestern Sociological Association.